Ferada/distlisp/distlisp.md

 - logv
 - utils-frahm
 - anaphora
-- fare-matcher
 - bordeaux-threads

 Additionally, the following packages are required for additional
 functionality:

+- fare-matcher (for a more convenient syntax for message matching)
-- cl+ssl
+- cl+ssl (encryption support)
-- cl-store
+- cl-store (additional serialisation format)

 ## Coding Conventions